The addictive sweetness of Varanasi

 Little by little, Varanasi crawled through my veins, reached my heart and set up shop there.
 Each and every city I visited in India was special in its own way, but none of them gave me that sense of peace, of achievement, of being welcome and feeling like I was home that Varanasi transmitted.

-Yes, Varanasi remains my favorite city in India, and I can’t wait to go back.
+Yes, Varanasi remains my favorite city in India and one of the best places to visit there, and I can’t wait to go back.

 Have you been to Varanasi?
 What was your experience there?